briiC/mango-v3/test-files/content/lv/top-menu/Citur.md

 Label: Citur
 Slug: citrons
-Redirect: sakums
+Redirect: parsaukts-sakums
 IsSitemap: No
 +++

-Redirect to page by slug "sakums"
+Redirect to page by slug "parsaukts-sakums"